fastapi/fastapi/docs/en/docs/advanced/custom-response.md

 1. This is the generator function.
 It's a "generator function" because it contains `yield` statements inside.
 2. By using a `with` block, we make sure that the file-like object is closed after the generator function is done.
 So, after it finishes sending the response.
 3. This `yield from` tells the function to iterate over that thing named `file_like`.
-And then, for each part iterated, yield that part as coming from this generator function.
+And then, for each part iterated, yield that part as coming from this generator function (`iterfile`).

     So, it is a generator function that transfers the "generating" work to something else internally.

-    By doing it this way, we can put it in a `with` block, and that way, ensure that it is closed after finishing.
+    By doing it this way, we can put it in a `with` block, and that way, ensure that the file-like object is closed after finishing.

 !!! tip
     Notice that here as we are using standard `open()` that doesn't support `async` and `await`, we declare the path operation with normal `def`.